Grace to you!

 Pray: Oh, Holy Spirit, be my Counselor as I rise in the morning and go back to bed at night.
 Amen.

 Fr.
 Maurice Emelu

-[Tuesday, Easter Week 6: Acts 16:22-34; Jn 16:7-11]
+[Tuesday, Easter Week 6: Acts 16:22-34; Jn 16:5-11]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.